Subutex Withdrawal Treatment Center

 Withdrawal symptoms begin about 48 hours after the last dose.
 Headaches and irritability are common during this time.

-The third day is the peak of withdrawal symptoms.
+The third day is the peak of physical symptoms.
 Muscle aches will grow more intense.
 Fever, chills, vomiting, and diarrhea may occur.
 Cravings are at their strongest around the 72-hour mark.

 Days 4 – 6

 Gastrointestinal issues, insomnia, and cravings may still persist.
 Mood swings are common.